romainbsl/playground-swZFUgoK/markdowns/article.md

 ## Destructive Declaration

-Many times, you certainly had to decompose objects to play with.
+Many times, you certainly had to decompose objects to play with:

 ```kotlin
 val name = person.name